Downtown Knoxville Walk (Self Guided), Knoxville

 13) World's Fair Park (must see)

-Other than these landmarks, the park features a festival and performance lawn and a small lake with a fountain.
-The 5-acre (2.0 ha) performance lawn is used for cultural and community events.
-The Knoxville Museum of Art, the Knoxville Convention Center, and the L&N STEM Academy, at the former Louisville and Nashville station, surround the area.
-To the west the park borders a building known as the Candy Factory, which formerly housed the South, Littlefield & Steere Company and its factory.
-During the fair, the Candy Factory building was used by administration.
-Recently, the building was renovated into office, gallery, and rehearsal space, and later into condominiums.
+Surrounding the area are the Knoxville Museum of Art, the Knoxville Convention Center, and the L&N STEM Academy (located at the former Louisville and Nashville station).
+To the west of the park is the building known as the Candy Factory, which once housed the South, Littlefield & Steere Company and its factory.
+During the fair, the Candy Factory building was used by the administration.

 Walking Tours in Knoxville, Tennessee